KP3530/calculator-project/README.md

 # Simple Calculator

-A basic calculator built with **HTML**, **CSS**, and **JavaScript**.
+A basic calculator built with **HTML** and **CSS**.
 This project demonstrates front-end development skills by creating an interactive, responsive calculator that supports basic arithmetic operations.

 ## Features
 - **Basic Arithmetic Operations**: Addition, subtraction, multiplication, division.